 Above: 1st photo - Above the flower is a green bract resembling a small leaf and pierced by the flower stalk.
 2nd photo - The flower combines petals and sepals into 6 twisted tepals.
 3rd photo - The seed capsule has 3 cells or lobes, each cell producing seed.

 Below: 1st photo - The six stamens with their long yellow anthers surround the style whose three spreading lobes are visible between the anthers.
 2nd photo - After pollen release the curve of the styles is more noticeable.

 Below: The root system of Large-flowered Bellwort, showing the rhizomes and two new shoots.

 Notes: Large-flowered Bellwort is indigenous to the Garden area.
-Eloise Butler catalogued it on May 25, 1907.
+Eloise Butler catalogued it on May 25, 1907 and planted it in 1929.
+Martha Crone planted it in 1947, '48, and '54.
 Cary George planted additional plants in 1993 as did Susan Wilkins in 2009 and 2013.
 The plant is native to most counties in Minnesota except those without deciduous woods as in the SW corner, the far NW corner and the tip of the Arrowhead.
 In North America it is a plant of the eastern half, found in the U.S. from the central states eastward except for Florida and Maine.
 In Canada it is found in Manitoba, Ontario and Quebec.
 This species and U. sessilifolia are the only two species of Uvularia found in Minnesota.